pingcap/docs-cn/system-variables.md

 - Default value: `50000`
 - Range: `[1, 9223372036854775807]`
 - Unit: Rows
 - This variable is used to set the maximum number of rows during the coprocessor paging request process.
 Setting it to too small a value increases the RPC count between TiDB and TiKV, while setting it to too large a value results in excessive memory usage in some cases, such as loading data and full table scan.
+The default value of this variable brings better performance in OLTP scenarios than in OLAP scenarios.
+If the application only uses TiKV as the storage engine, consider increasing the value of this variable when executing OLAP workload queries, which might bring you better performance.

 ### tidb_max_tiflash_threads <span class="version-mark">New in v6.1.0</span>